psu4/go-game/README.md

 4.a: there is no life and death scenario considered.
 This can be done by potentially adding a few more functions which can be called by the main() function.

-4.b: the ko rule violation check only works for the 9X9 game board.
-We can extend the regular expression check in the check_move() function to make the ko rule check works for different sizes of the game board.
+4.b: the ko rule violation checks only works for the 9X9 game board.
+We can extend the regular expression checks in the check_move() function to make the ko rule check works for different sizes of the game board.

 4.c: the unit tests can be improved with coverages on mocking user inputs, and testing more extensively in different user options.

 4.d: the go game should only be ended if both users quit instead of the current state, where just an user quitting ends the game.

 4.e: More command line options should be provided such as player names.
-Training game board images with convolutional neural networks potentially can build a AI opponent again a human player.
+Training game board images with convolutional neural networks potentially can build an AI opponent again a human player.